 Do marble counters stain?

 Thankfully, my countertop fabricator recommended an excellent sealer.
 And I cannot urge you enough to SEAL YOUR MARBLE.
-I will be sharing more about that soon when I share my tips for caring for marble, but for today I’m just going to say that staining hasn’t been an issue at all.
+I will be sharing more about that soon when I share my tips for caring for marble (UPDATE: here is the post on how to care for marble countertops), but for today I’m just going to say that staining hasn’t been an issue at all.
 We have spilled wine, tomato sauce, very colorful baby food, coffee, and more (and even left drops overnight or longer), and not a one has made a single colored stain in almost a year and a half.
 The only thing that has left some marks is oil.
 I once rolled out cookie dough directly on my kitchen counter.
 If I had make the cookies immediately and removed them, it probably would have been fine, but I took at least an hour taking pictures (for y’all! ha!) and by the time I removed the dough, there was a grease mark in the stone.
 I was able to lessen it (more on that to come in my tips for caring for marble post), but it was definitely still visible… for about a week.
 After a week or so, it disappeared.
 Seriously.
 Grease stains will absorb farther and farther into your marble and (often) eventually disappear; it’s kind of amazing.
 In conclusion, if your marble is sealed well, I don’t think staining is really a major danger.

 Is marble too soft for kitchen counters?